 ISU is committed to providing equity in access to the university's activities, programs, and services, including its investigation and adjudication processes.
-Students requesting accommodations during the investigation or adjudication processes due to disability are required to meet with staff in Student Accessibility Services (SAS) [link] to establish eligibility and engage in the interactive accommodation process.
-Employees requesting accommodations during the investigation or adjudication processes due to disability are required to meet with University Human Resources (UHR) [link] to establish eligibility and engage in the interactive accommodation process.
+Students requesting accommodations during the investigation or adjudication processes due to disability are required to meet with staff in Student Accessibility Services (SAS) [link] to establish eligibility and engage in the interactive accommodation processes due to disability are required to meet with University Human Resources (UHR) [link] to establish eligibility and engage in the interactive accommodation process.
+Students eligibility are required to meet with University Human Resources (UHR) [link] to establish eligibility and engage in the interactive accommodation process.
 Students and employees requesting disability accommodations related to the investigation/adjudication process must alert the OEO staff member administering their matter in writing of any approved accommodations and supply appropriate documentation from SAS or UHR.